SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ## <a name="android"></a> Forwarding Clicks From Android To SparkPost

 When an Android email client recognizes that an app link has been clicked based on your app `AndroidManifest.xml`, it sends an `intent` which triggers the registered activity in your app.
-You can then make the HTTP(S) request to the link to trigger a "click" event in SparkPost and retrieve the original tracked URL from the message.
+Your app can then make the HTTP(S) request, to register the "click" event in SparkPost and retrieve the original tracked URL from the message.

 Here is sample `MainActivity.kt` which uses the `OkHttp4` library to perform the HTTP(S) GET to the SparkPost click tracking service asynchronously, triggering the `onResponse` or `onFailure` functions on completion.

-The incoming URL and the original unwrapped URL are shown on the app's  `TextView` elements.
+The incoming URL and the original unwrapped URL are shown on the app `TextView` elements.

 ```kotlin
 package com.example.testlinks